Adolfo Kaminsky, self-portrait at the age of 19, Paris, 1944, ©Adolfo Kaminsky (l.) – dolfo Kaminsky at home, in Paris, in 1997, ©Leïla Kaminsky (r.)

 At the same time, the exceptional forger constructed – always with total discretion – a beautiful photographic work, with framing as precise as his forged documents.
 The Museum of Art and History of Judaism (MahJ) paid tribute to him in the fall of 2019 with a beautiful exhibition.
 After the Liberation, Kaminsky took thousands of photos, taking a chiaroscuro look at the world and Paris in the 1940s, 1950s and 1960s.
 What interests him is the popular.
 From the flea markets of Saint-Ouen to the neon lights of Pigalle, he captures with simplicity the looks and silhouettes of Paris: lovers, workers, prostitutes, second-hand dealers, second-hand book sellers, in Paris, Saint-Ouen, Marseille or in the Algerian South .
 We think of Brassaï and Doisneau.
 Its snapshots that merge with the search for truth.

 At the start of 2022, the Paris Center town hall had the good idea of presenting part of his work.
 His images had been hung – as it should be for a street photographer – in the street, on three sides of the gates of the Paris Center town hall.
-We could then delve one last time into the little-known work of a discreet photographer, Adolfo Kaminsky, born almost a century ago at the end of the world and whom Le Marais Mood had the immense honor of meeting on several occasions.
+We could then delve one last time into the little-known work of a discreet photographer, Adolfo Kaminsky, born almost a century ago at the end of the world and Le Marais Mood had the immense honor of meeting him on several occasions.
 Hats off, the artist!

 Text: Axel G.